eieio.games

 So what’d they do?

 Well, they drew a whole lot!
-As they built better systems for drawing (and better reverse-engineered my rate limits5) their drawings became more complex.
+As they built better systems for drawing (and better reverse-engineered my rate limits 5) their drawings became more complex.

 A drawing of a windows blue screen of death on one million checkboxes

-A windows blue screen of death - pre CrowdStrike incident!
+a windows blue screen of death - pre CrowdStrike incident!

 Over time they experimented with animations and even tried out some protocols for adding color - like treating adjacent cells as the red, green, and blue channels of a color and drawing to a smaller grid.